Police: Man arrested after threatening to set wife's bed on fire

 Howard told Trego he was “just blowing off steam to a friend” and “didn't threaten her in that way (to kill her).”
 He said he did threaten her, but not physically.
 He said he only threatened to have the children taken away “because her boyfriend has her hooked on drugs,” Trego’s report said.

-The wife’s boyfriend had been outside with the children at the time of the argument and said he heard Howard “screaming in her face” and threaten her but could not specify what he heard.
+The wife’s boyfriend had been outside with the children at the time of the argument and said he heard Howard “screaming in her face” and threatening her but could not specify what he heard.

 Howard was arrested for domestic violence, a second-degree misdemeanor due to a prior conviction of the charge.
-He is being held in the Huron County Jail.
+He was taken to the Huron County Jail and later released.